-Present interim procedure is Revision 01 of OM Procedures 4.9-04-01-01 "Uncertainty Analysis in CFD, Uncertainty Assessment Methodology" and 4.9-04-01-02 "Uncertainty Analysis in CFD, Guidelines for RANS Codes," which were prepared and recommended by 22nd Resistance Committee and adopted as interim procedures.
-The QM Procedures were largely based on the methodology and procedures of Stern et al. (1999) [most recently Stern et al. (2001) and Wilson et al. (2001)] and Coleman and Stern (1997).
-Valuable experience was also gained at Gothenburg 2000 A Workshop on Numerical Ship Hydrodynamics (Larsson et al., 2000) where present OM Procedures were recommended and used.
+Revision 01 was a revision of QM Procedures 4.9-04-01-01 "Uncertainty Analysis in CFD, Uncertainty Assessment Methodology" and 4.9-04-01-02 "Uncertainty Analysis in CFD, Guidelines for RANS Codes," which were prepared and recommended by 22nd Resistance Committee and adopted as interim procedures.
+The OM Procedures were largely based on the methodology and procedures of Stern et al. (1999) [most recently Stern et al. (2001) and Wilson et al. (2001)] and Coleman and Stern (1997).
+Valuable experience was also gained at Gothenburg 2000 A Workshop on Numerical Ship Hydrodynamics (Larsson et al., 2000) where present QM Procedures were recommended and used.

 Revision 01 QM Procedure 7.5-03-01-01 "Uncertainty Analysis in CFD, Verification and Validation Methodology and Procedures" was updated for clarity of presentation and expanded discussion of verification procedures and implementation based on three years experience, as discussed in Section 7 of 23rd ITTC RC Report.
-In particular, verification procedures are expanded to include user options of either correction factors or factor of safety approaches for estimating numerical errors and uncertainties and discussion is provided on fundamental and practical issues to aid in implementation of verification procedures.
-Present verification procedures are considered best presently available and further work is also recommended for improved procedures, which once available can be incorporated.
-Validation procedures were not changed.
-In the following an overview of the overall verification and validation approach is provided, including methodology and procedures.
-Stern et al. (2001) should be consulted for detailed presentation and discussions.
+In particular, verification procedures were expanded to include user options of either correction factors or factor of safety approaches for estimating numerical errors and uncertainties and discussion was provided on fundamental and practical issues to aid in implementation of verification procedures.